 2) Bonus category Spending

 The next way that you can get ahead of the game is by efficiently utilizing your credit cards for certain types of purchases.
-The majority of credit cards I discuss on here offer you bonus points/miles for spending in certain categories, such as hotels, gas, groceries, entertainment, etc. Usually, the bonus earning rate is 2x to 5x per dollar spent.
+The majority of credit cards I discuss on here offer you bonus points/miles for spending in certain categories, such as travel, dining, gas, groceries, etc.

 Earning points and miles through spend is pretty straightforward.
 You spend $100 in a category like hotels that earns you 2 points/per dollar and you end up with 200 points.